University-Clinic-of-Neuroradiology/bootcamp-website/courses/bootcamp_overview.md

 ## 🚩 Project

-**This service is initially only available to students of the OvGU Magdeburg.
-We are planning to expand it at a later date.
-Please note the news/posts on our website.**

 Once you have completed all the skill tracks, a final project is prepared.
 In this project, you will work on a problem set by us.
 To do this, you should have understood all the content you have already completed, otherwise you will repeat the corresponding notebooks.

-After completing the project, you can send us your solution by e-mail.
-You will then receive feedback after you have checked it.

 Click here for the project: [Project](./project.md).